by-jp/www.byjp.me/content/notes/twitter/6963082909/index.md

 - imported
 - from-twitter
 ---
-Oh no\!
-That was a load bearing branch\!
+Oh no!
+That was a load bearing branch!